Fernoss/React/README.md

 # React
-Bunch of React projects (small, basics, large)
+Bunch of React projects (small, basics, large) ⚛️

-Adding here incomplete App.js + other files in their own folders that I have done during courses (React.js Fundamentals, 3 cr, etc)
+Adding here incomplete App.js, + other files in their own folders.
+General idea is to save here fundamentals/basics to serve me as a own library 📚

+Done during courses (for example React.js Fundamentals - 3 cr, and others to come)📝